JakeSteam/blog-programming/_posts/2018-10-22-developing-android-apps-with-firebase-cloud-firestore.md

 Updating rows is very straightforward, once a reference to a row is obtained `.set()` will do all the work of synchronising changes and resolving any conflicts.

-The following snippets assumes `it.id` is a document reference, and updates “columnName” to “1234”:
+The following snippets assumes `it.id` is a document reference, and updates "columnName" to "1234":

 ```
 val ref = db.collection(tableName).document(it.id)